gsidgsidgsid

 Keith W. Higgins, M.S.

 Keith HigginsKeith Higgins has been involved in vaccine development, sample management, and HIV research for many years.
 He received his M.S. in Marine Sciences in 1979 from the Louisiana State University, in Baton Rouge.
-He did his postgraduate training in immunology and cytogenesis at Florida Institute of Technology, in Melbourne Florida, under Dr J.C Hozier, working on Non-histone proteins.
+He did his postgraduate training in immunology and cytogenesis at Florida Institute of Technology, in Melbourne Florida, under Dr. J.C Hozier, working on Non-histone proteins.
 In the early ‘80’s, he moved to California and started his involvement in biotechnology and HIV research at Chiron Corporation (Emeryville, CA).
 Over the next fourteen years at Chiron, he was directly involved in managing pre-clinical in vivo studies.
 In 1999, Mr. Higgins joined Covance, Inc. (Richmond, CA), where he functioned as Study Director for a diverse array of client’s projects.
 Later, he joined VaxGen (South San Francisco, CA) where he was Pre-clinical Program Manager for their anthrax and smallpox vaccine projects.
-Mr. Higgins joined GSID in 2008 as the Project Coordinator and Repository Manager.
+Mr. Higgins joined GSID in 2008 as a Project Manager overseeing our specimen repository and vaccine stability program.

 back to top